What is SKU?

 The full form of UPC is a universal product code.
 It is a barcode symbology which is widely used in many countries to track products in store.
 It consists of 12 digits and is uniquely assigned to every item.
 To be able to use the system, a company first has to become a part of it.
 GS1 US, The global standard Organisation, formerly known as the uniform code Council, manages the signing of UPC within the US.

 Let us now understand the difference between SKU numbers and UPC.

-The SKU numbers that you create are solemnly identified by you and your staff.
+The Stock Keeping Unit numbers that you create are solemnly identified by you and your staff.
 It is meaningful to them.
 With these numbers, you can sort, report and your product data and statistics based on your needs.
 Randomly generating UPCs does not give you this unique identification.
 It does not contain any consistent identifiers that mean anything to you and your staff.

 UPC is very helpful in other ways.
 You can use them to maintain kind manufactured suggested retail price (MSRP) It can also help you to check out the local or online competition.

 In case if you get confused as to whether you are referring to a UPC or SKU, you can check the details on the package of the product.
-UPC symbol will be the barcode label on the back of the product while the SKU will generally be printed on the store- specific pricing.
+UPC symbol will be the barcode label on the back of the product while the Stock Keeping Unit will generally be printed on the store- specific pricing.